buttermilkgreen/ais_ship_tracker/README.md

 4. Paste the URL of this GitHub repository into the box and click **add**.
 5. Close the pop-up and refresh the page.
 6. Scroll down to the bottom of the add-on Store, find the **AIS Ship Tracker**, and click **Install**.
+7. Enter you API key and bounding box co-ordinates.
+Steps in section #2 and #3

+*Optional steps for showing multiple ships on a map*

+8. Install [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) to allow you to have a map card with multiple ship entities
+9. Install [Card-mod](https://github.com/thomasloven/lovelace-card-mod) to allow you to make the ship icons on the map smaller
+10. Section #4 has the yaml to configure a multi-ship map.

 ---